 2.C.4.
-Exhibit appropriate leadership, teamwork, negotiation and/or coordination skills, taking account of a variety of artistic and cultural contexts.
+Exhibit appropriate leadership, teamwork, negotiation and/or coordination skills, taking account of a variety of artistic contexts.

 2.C.5.
-Evidence ability to integrate knowledge drawn from a variety of contexts or perspectives.
+Evidence ability to integrate knowledge drawn from a variety of sources, contexts and/or perspectives.

 2.C.6.
 Demonstrate independent thought supported by rational and evidence-based application of knowledge in undertaking tasks that may be: